10 Multifamily Amenity & Clubhouse Design Trends That Will Dominate 2026

 6. Quiet Luxury

 The design says "expensive" without ever shouting it.
-As a lifelong minimalist, I've been quietly celebrating this trend, And now I'm finally, accidentally trendy.

 7. Resident Creatives Program

 Creative studios are in: pottery wheels, professional grade podcast booths, floral-arranging stations, even tiny jewelry benches.
 These programs lead to higher resident renewals, but more importantly, they inject an element of genuine fun and discovery into the community.
 With Gen Z famously cutting back on alcohol, we must provide engaging, skill-building activities that offer a meaningful alternative to scrolling.
 Bonus points for dynamic partnerships with local artists to keep the programming fresh.
+Renewals climb, stories explode, and the building feels alive.
+This isn’t an amenity…t’s the new happy hour.

 8. Amenity-Integrated Food & Beverage